The 12 Most Important Things I Learnt From 28 Days Of Drawing

 - I feel like it helped with stress relief.

-- Making it fun and playful really does play an important role in creativity – drawing with my eyes closed, with my left hand or drawing really fast removed my expectations and the pressure that I was unconsciously applying to the task.
-Once it was fun, and free; and with less expectations, I enjoyed the experience so much more and was possibly more creative.
+- I found that making it fun and playful really does play an important role in creativity – drawing with my eyes closed, with my left hand or drawing really fast removed my expectations and the pressure (that I was unconsciously applying to the task).
+As soon as it was fun, and free; and with less expectations, I enjoyed the experience so much more and was (potentially) more creative.
 Find your inner child, they are hiding in there somewhere!

 - I found it really difficult to be ok with the imperfections.
 I don’t like mess and things being out of place or disorganised but this, I’ve realised, is where the creativity is lurking.